Galla (wife of Theodosius I): Empress

 When Galla married Theodosius, she became both a Roman empress and a stepmother to Theodosius’ two sons from his first marriage, Arcadius and Honorius.
-Arcadius was the eldest and had been declared an Augustus in January 383.
-He served as a nominal co-ruler to his father but was still approximately ten years old at the time of Galla's marriage.

 In July and August of 388, the combined troops of Theodosius I and Valentinian II invaded the territory of Maximus under the leadership of Richomeres, Arbogast, Promotus, and Timasius.
 Maximus suffered a series of losses and surrendered in Aquileia.
-He was executed on 28 August 388 along with his son and nominal co-ruler Flavius Victor.
-Elen, his wife, and his two daughters were spared.
+He was executed on 28 August 388 along with his son and nominal co-ruler Victor, although the rest of his family were spared.
 Justina's condition for the marriage had been met, however she died the same year, unable to witness the result of her efforts.

-Theodosius installed Valentinian and his court at Vienne in Gaul, away from Milan and the influence of Ambrose.
-Theodosius appointed Arbogast as magister militum for the Western provinces.
-Acting in the name of Valentinian, Arbogast was actually subordinate only to Theodosius.

 Theodosius spent the years 388–391 in Italia, while Galla and her stepsons remained in the Great Palace of Constantinople.
-According to Marcellinus Comes, in 390 Arcadius expelled her from the palace.
+According to Marcellinus Comes, Arcadius expelled her from the palace in 390.
 However, since Arcadius was only thirteen, that decision could as well have belonged to those who governed in his name.

-Zosimus reports her mourning over the death of her brother in 392.
+When Theodosius decided to return to the East, possibly due to the conflict between Galla and Arcadius, he installed Valentinian and his court at Vienne in Gaul, away from Milan and the influence of Ambrose, and appointed Arbogast as magister militum for the Western provinces.

+On May 15, 392, Valentinian was discovered hanged in his room.
+His death was officially reported as a suicide, but Arbogast was suspected to have had a hand in it, an accusation found in the writings of Socrates of Constantinople, Orosius, and Zosimus.
+Sozomen was less certain and mentioned both versions of how Valentinian II died.

+Galla’s distress over her brother’s death was recorded by Zosimus and John of Antioch.
 On August 22 of the same year, Arbogast declared Eugenius as an emperor without the approval of Theodosius.
-Negotiations with Theodosius to achieve recognition were unsuccessful and, on 23 January 393, Theodosius declared his second son Honorius, an Augustus, the implication being that Theodosius alone was legitimate emperor.
+Negotiations with Theodosius to achieve recognition were unsuccessful and, on 23 January 393, Theodosius declared his second son Honorius an Augustus, the implication being that Theodosius alone was legitimate emperor.
 Conflict between the two emperors began the following year, resulting in the Battle of the Frigidus, on 5–6 September 394.
 Theodosius was victorious and gained control of the entire Roman Empire while Arbogast committed suicide and Eugenius was executed.

-Whether Galla lived to see the victory is uncertain.
-According to Zosimus, she died in childbirth within the same year, the exact date unknown.
+Galla did not live to see the victory.
+She died in childbirth, before the battle had started.

-Tillemont interpreted a passage of Philostorgius to identify Galla as an adherent of Arianism, however the passage actually seems to mean that her mother was Arian.
-Galla herself is identified as an Arian in the Chronicon Paschale.

-Children
+Issue

-Galla had three children with Theodosius who were:
+Galla had three children with Theodosius, two sons and a daughter: